Self-care is a trending topic.

 When our life is already built upon something (parenting) that we can’t simply cut out like a toxic love relationship, we need more guidance than simply, ‘make the hard choices’ and voila! our perfect life will appear.

-I propose these three, true (non-consumer) self-care steps can help us maintain sanity… even in the absence of baths with luxury salts and scented fizz.
+To maintain our sanity, I propose these three, true (non-consumer) self-care steps… possible even in the absence of baths with luxury salts and scented fizz.

 1. Reassess what’s up for elimination